 Holding back the clock

 The rate at which your skin changes with age depends on several factors.
-Natural or intrinsic ageing caused by the effects of gravity, hormonal changes and time itself cannot be avoided, but there are things we can do to prevent premature skin aging.
+Natural or intrinsic ageing caused by the effects of gravity, hormonal changes and time itself cannot be avoided, but there are things we can do to prevent premature skin ageing.

 - Follow a good, natural skin care regime